 - To start a different simulation, or to begin this one again, you don't have to wait until this one ends and begin again.
 Just click on the "Reset" button.
 The "Pause/Continue" button will change to "Start," and you can start a new simulation.

-At the end of the simulation, a window will pop up asking you to save the data to plot a "long profile."
+At the end of the simulation, a long profile graph can be viewed under the "Profile" tab in the upper right corner of the model.
 A long profile shows elevation changes along the length of the Colorado River, within the Grand Canyon.

-- The variable that controls how often data is stored is the "Storage Interval."
+- The variable that controls how often data is stored is the "Visualization Interval."
 Note that the default value for this variable is 1, meaning that data will only be stored once during a simulation (at the end of the simulation).
-Thus, the only profile that is available when the Storage Interval = 1 is the profile for canyon geometry at the end of the simulation.
-To compare profiles at additional time intervals, change the value of the Storage Interval.
-For example, if you set the value of the Storage Interval to 6, it will save profile data every million years (at 6 equal intervals over the 6 million year simulation).
+Thus, the only profile that is available when the Visualization Interval = 1 is the profile for canyon geometry at the end of the simulation.
+To compare profiles at additional time intervals, change the value of the Visualization Interval.
+For example, if you set the value of the Visualization Interval to 6, it will save profile data every million years (at 6 equal intervals over the 6 million year simulation).

 Another way to look at canyon morphology is by selecting a cross section through the canyon as it develops.
 A cross section is a vertical slice.
 WILSIM-GC can show you cross sections through the canyon in any location.
 Here's how: